nest/nest-simulator/doc/nest-3/cheatsheet.md

 Functions not mentioned are unchanged.

-Most functions now take `GIDCollection` instead of lists, but, seeing as `Create()` returns a `GIDCollection`, not much needs to be done.
+Most functions now take `NodeCollection` instead of lists, but, seeing as `Create()` returns a `NodeCollection`, not much needs to be done.

 Functions that you have to be careful about: